Alexandra Gouldie

-Alexandra Elizabeth Gouldie (born May 13, 1991) is a former American Paralympic volleyballer.
+Alexandra Elizabeth Gouldie (born May 13, 1991) is an American former Paralympic volleyballer.

 Biography

 Gouldie was born in Grand Island, Nebraska.
 She took part at 2008 Paralympics which were held in Beijing, China where she got her silver medal by leading her team to win 3–0 against Latvia.
 The same year she participated at World Organization Volleyball for Disabled at Ismaïlia, Egypt where she won a bronze one.